Cokallll/PumpSwapAmm-Trade-Bot/README.md

 other bot files are encrypted to prevent theft. charges 0.0001 sol for each successful transaction
 No fee if transaction fails
-If you need help, you can send an e-mail